rspamd/docs.rspamd.com/docs/developers/architecture.md

 #### 4. Idempotent Filters

-Special filters that can run at any time:
+Special filters that run after all other processing:

 - **Purpose**: Generate metadata, extract information
+- **Execution order**: Run strictly after all filters, post-filters, and composites
 - **Examples**: Email extraction, URL extraction
 - **Behavior**: Never modify results, pure data extraction
+- **Use case**: Safe to call at any point in code, but actual execution is deferred until the end

 ### Async Session Management